×

 and I have made his mountains a desolation

-Esau was blessed by God in a mighty way as Jacob was; God made him into a large nation as well— the nation of Edom.
-And when Israel entered the promised land after coming out of Egypt, God instructed Israel to keep their hands off Edom, because God gave that land to Esau’s descendants, in Deuteronomy 2:4-6:
+Esau was blessed by God in a mighty way as Jacob was; God made him into a large nation—the nation of Edom.
+And when Israel entered the Promised Land after coming out of Egypt, God instructed Israel to keep their hands off Edom, because God gave that land to Esau’s descendants, in Deuteronomy 2:4–6.

-God blessed Esau, but God did not bless Esau with the blessing with which He blessed Abraham, that went to Jacob.
-Jacob inherited Abraham’s mantle to father a nation through whom all the nations of the earth would be blessed.
+God blessed Esau, but God did not bless Esau with the blessing of inheriting the promise He made when He blessed Abraham; that blessing went to Jacob.
+Jacob inherited Abraham’s mantle to father a nation through whom all the nations of the earth would be blessed (Genesis 12:2-3).

 9 For this is the word of promise: “At this time I will come, and Sarah shall have a son.”
 10 And not only this, but there was Rebekah also, when she had conceived twins by one man, our father Isaac; 11 for though the twins were not yet born and had not done anything good or bad, so that God’s purpose according to His choice would stand, not because of works but because of Him who calls, 12 it was said to her, “The older will serve the younger.”
 13 Just as it is written, “Jacob I loved, but Esau I hated.”